 Here you can find the answer to your question with just one click!

 Coffee is a natural product and coffee-growing regions are already affected by climate change, and will be even more so in the future.
-We therefore only select coffees that are grown in an ecologically, economically and socially sustainable manner.
-Since the summer of 2020, we have been allowed to label certified organic green coffees, including roasted coffees, in this way.
+We therefore only select coffees that are grown in an ecologically, economically and socially sustainable way.
+Since the summer of 2020, we have been allowed to certify organic green coffees, also as roasted coffees in this way.
 When we buy new coffees, we always taste them blind.
-We don't look at the prices or the names of the farms before tasting, because we want to present coffees with an outstanding taste and the best quality.
+To do this, we don't look at the prices or names of the farm before tasting, because we want to present coffees of outstanding taste and with the best quality.
 In this respect, both organic and nonorganic certified coffees can convince us.
 Since certification is simply too time-consuming and too expensive for most (small) farmers, our choice of certified organic specialty coffees is still somewhat limited.
 We like to buy coffee from small farms because we can have a greater influence and more direct contact than with a larger farm.
-But regardless of whether it is certified organic or not: when selecting our coffee, we make sure that we adhere to basic criteria, from cultivation to serving: natural cultivation (i.e. in an area that is climatically and geographically suitable for the respective variety), gentle harvesting and processing, fair working conditions, a value chain that is as transparent as possible and, in general, a high appreciation of the food.
+But regardless of whether it is certified organic or not, when selecting our coffee, we make sure that it meets basic criteria, from cultivation to serving: natural cultivation (i.e. in an area that is climatically and geographically suitable for the respective variety), gentle harvesting and processing, fair working conditions, a value chain that is as transparent as possible and, in general, a high appreciation of the food.

 Fair trade and specialty coffee belong together.
 Our labels show the name of the farm and we also try to establish contact with the farms.
 Quality labels are a good way to create trust in products, but they often do not make it easy for individual small farms, as certification is usually only possible above a certain size.
 All of our coffees are above the fairtrade minimum price, and usually by a multiple.

-The coffee bean, as we know it, is the seed of the coffee cherry, and is surrounded by various protective skins and the pulp inside the cherry.
-After the ripe coffee fruit has been harvested, it is processed in a variety of ways, each of which takes the profile in a slightly different direction.
-Washed coffee beans are de-pulped, i.e. the pulp/cherry is removed, washed and then dried in the sun.
+The coffee bean, as we know it, is the core of the coffee cherry, and is surrounded in the cherry by various protective skins and the pulp.
+After the ripe coffee fruit has been harvested, it is processed in a variety of ways, each taking the profile in a slightly different direction.
+Washed coffee beans are de-pulped, i.e. the pulp is removed from the coffee cherry, washed and then dried in the sun.
 This type of processing gives the coffee a clear structure and often a more pronounced acid profile.
 Natural processed coffee beans dry surrounded by the pulp, i.e. in the coffee cherry.
-The pulp is only removed from the bean after drying.
+The pulp is removed from the bean only after drying.
 During the drying process, sugar and aromas migrate from the pulp into the bean.
-Compared to washed coffees, natural coffees taste sweeter, fuller and often have fermentation flavours.
+Natural coffees, compared to washed coffees, therefore taste sweeter, fuller and often have fermentation flavours.

 Our coffees are naturally grown, harvested and processed, and therefore also have no additives.
 The nuts/fruits/foods on the label are for better classification.
 We determine this flavour description ourselves as part of our green coffee purchasing process and subsequent quality control, to make it easier for you to choose.
 Similar to whiskey, wine or chocolate, the aromas of coffee are very diverse and depend on the coffee variety, its cultivation, the preparation of the beans and the roasting profile.
-If you want to learn more about the aromas of coffee, you can take a look at the aroma wheel of the Specialty Coffee Association (SCA).
+If you want to learn more about the aromas of coffee, take a look at the Aroma Wheel , developed by the Specialty Coffee Association (SCA) :)

 As soon as we receive your order, we work at full speed to bring our coffee to you.
-As soon as you have sent your order, you will receive a confirmation e-mail to the e-mail address you have entered.
+After you have sent your order, you will receive a confirmation e-mail to the e-mail address you have entered.
 We will send all updates on your order to this e-mail address, including an e-mail for tracking the shipment.
 As a rule, we dispatch orders on the next working day.
 It should not take more than 3-5 working days for the entire delivery to reach you.
-If you have any questions about the delivery status of an order, it is worth taking a look at the emails first, but you are also welcome to contact us at email@example.com if complications or long delivery times arise.
+If you have any questions about the delivery status of an order, it is worth taking a look at the emails first, but you are also welcome to contact us at email@example.com if you have any complications or long delivery times.

 First of all, we would like to apologise that you are not satisfied with our products!
 Please send an email to firstname.lastname@example.org and describe the situation as precisely as possible.
-We will then help you as quickly as possible.
+We will help you as soon as possible.

-You can pick up your order every Wednesday afternoon at our roastery at Länderweg 21.
+You can pick up your order from our roastery at Länderweg 21 on weekdays between 9:00 and 16:00.
 To do so, click on the free "Pick-up" option under "Delivery method" during checkout.
 Unfortunately, for organisational and logistical reasons, it is not possible to collect your coffee order from the cafés.